glotzerlab/hoomd-rs/hoomd-utility/ARCHITECTURE.md

 the future (not likely) then this implementation moves the u64 -> u32 downcast to only one place in the codebase.

-Not all algorithms will use all counters, so `hoomd_utility::random` implements the builder pattern to construct the seed along these lines:
+Not all algorithms will use all counters, so `hoomd_rand` implements the builder pattern to construct the seed along these lines:

 ```